wp-plugins/add-to-any/README.txt

 6. Color chooser for your share menus

 == Changelog ==

+= 1.5.9 =
+* Accept custom icons of all file types such as png, svg, gif, jpg, webp, etc.
+* Remove empty width and height attributes on custom icons for W3C validation
+* AddToAny is certified as multilingual-ready by <a href="https://wpml.org/">WPML</a>

 = 1.5.8 =
 * Toggle share buttons on custom post types in AddToAny settings